quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 : The largest packet number of a received ack-eliciting packet.

 Largest Acked
-: The Largest Acknowledged value sent in in an ACK frame.
+: The Largest Acknowledged value sent in an ACK frame.

 Unreported Missing
 : Packets with packet numbers between the Largest Unacked and Largest Acked that